mentholai/menthol/readme.md

 ---
+## NOTE!
+Not all details outlined in this readme have been completed yet, this readme is an expectation of the completed product.

 **Disclaimer**: Menthol harnesses advanced AI and quantum computing.
 Create responsibly, respect intellectual boundaries, and explore the frontiers of digital creativity.